telerik/ajax-docs/controls/asyncupload/how-to/how-to-extend-the-radasyncupload-handler.md

 * TempFileName is the uploaded file's temporary name.

 As you may have noticed, the return type of the method is of type interface - IAsyncUploadResult.
-The reason for this is that if one want toreturn custom information they can create class that implements IAsyncUploadResult, populate it with the **CreateUploadResult<T>**method, set any custom added properties and then return it.
+The reason for this is that if one want to return custom information they can create class that implements IAsyncUploadResult, populate it with the **CreateUploadResult\<T\>** method, set any custom added properties and then return it.
 The returned class is serialized and sent to the server.
 This means that one will be able to access it in the FileUploaded server-side event.
 Example:

 ````C#
 protected void RadAsyncUpload1_FileUploaded(object sender, FileUploadedEventArgs e)